GandhiCloudLab/envizi-data-loading-temp/readme.md

-# Envizi Data Loading using UI
+# Creating Org Hierarchy and load data in Envizi via UI

-This blog explains about creating Groups, Sub Groups, Locations, and Accounts.
-Also it explains about  loading data into the accounts and view the emissions summary.
+This blog explains about creating Org Hierarchy with Groups, Sub Groups, Locations, and Accounts in Envizi via the UI console.
+Also it explains about loading data into the accounts and view the emissions details.

 ## Contents